RCJacH/RCJacH.github.io/content/post/reaper/ReaScript/LCR-maker.md

 ---
 title: "LRC Maker - A Script to Make Lyrics in LRC Format"
 date: 2021-09-21T22:25:43+08:00
-draft: true
+tags:
+  - reaper
+  - Script
+  - production
+  - workflow
+categories:
+  - Scripts & Templates
+description: "Generate timecoded lyrics (or text) directly in REAPER."
 ---

-I wrote a script to generate LRC formatted lyrics, which is basically lyrics each line timecoded.
+I wrote a script to generate [LRC formatted lyrics](https://en.wikipedia.org/wiki/LRC_(file_format)), which is basically lyrics with each line timecoded.

 It's called LRC Maker,
 available in [RCJacH's ReaPack Repository](https://github.com/RCJacH/ReaScripts).

 I lied.
-The name is more explicit with more searchable keywords, called `RCJacH_Generate LRC Lyrics and Export to Clipboard.lua`
+The name is more explicit with searchable keywords, called `RCJacH_Generate LRC Lyrics and Export to Clipboard.lua`

 If you dislike ReaPack,
 you can get the [raw script here](https://raw.githubusercontent.com/RCJacH/ReaScripts/master/Lua/Various/RCJacH_Generate%20LRC%20Lyrics%20and%20Export%20to%20Clipboard.lua)

-The script combines the *take name* of active take of each item on the *selected track*, with each take considered as a separated line, using the starting location for the timing of the line, and copies the result to the system clipboard, while giving you a preview in a message pop-up.
+The script combines the *name* of the *active take* of items on the *selected track*.
+Each item is considered as a separated line, with the starting location of the item as the timing of the line.
+The result is copied to the system clipboard, although it does give you a preview in a pop-up message.

 It looks like this:

 ![Select track containing desired lyrics and run the script to generate LRC lyrics](/img/Content/REAPER/LRC_demonstration.gif)

-So by selecting different track, you can generate lyrics in different language.
+So by selecting different track, you can generate lyrics in different languages.

 Now some details.